PE Curriculum Diagram

 The purpose of Physical Education at Albion PS:

 All children at Albion Primary School participate in a one hour Physical Education class each week which is provided by a specialist PE teacher.
-To implement the PE program, we have access to excellent facilities including a multi-purpose room, oval with AFL goals and portable soccer goals, a synthetic 4 lane running track, long jump pit, a tee-ball diamond, a basketball, netball and volleyball court, seven bat tennis courts and many painted hopscotches, snakes, shapes and footprints to move on.
+To implement the PE program, we have access to excellent facilities including a covered outdoor learning area, a multi-purpose room, oval with AFL goals and portable soccer goals, a synthetic 4 lane running track, long jump pit, a tee-ball diamond, a basketball, netball and volleyball court, bat tennis courts and many painted hopscotches, snakes, shapes and footprints to move on.
 We also have a range of equipment that ensures a variety of exciting new experiences each session.

 The children are challenged in all their PE activities to work co-operatively, follow simple instructions and rules and to use equipment and space safely.